VinceW31/SkyHD/README.md

 sudo python SkyHD.py
 ```

-At the moment you will need to correct the IP address in SkyHD.py to your own Sky Box IP address.
+At the moment you will need to correct the Sky box IP address at the top of SkyHD.py to match your own Sky Box IP address.

 #### Remote control commands supported